 Dr. Stuart Gordon spent 25 years teaching research on blood coagulation in cancer.
 He has held Director positions in three university research centers and within those programs of Technology Transfer showed significant growth and success.
 The universities are University of Colorado Health Sciences Center, San Diego State University and CSU San Bernardino.
 In all three positions there was focus on creating new companies and builiding economic value for the community.
-Dr. Gordon was the editor for 2 international scientific journals, and the Vice President for Communication for the Association of University Technology Transfer.
+Dr. Gordon was the editor for 2 international scientific journals, and the Vice President for Communication for the Association of University Technology Managers.
 (AUTM) Dr. Gordon is a sought after speaker on Best Practices in Technology Transfer and has spoken throughout Europe, the U.S. and Latin America.
 He is presently engaged with the government of Kazakhstan on economic development efforts in entrepreneurship.